JiahaoShu/JiahaoShu.github.io/README.md

+# Jiahao Shu's Personal Website

-This is the source code to Jiahao Shu's public academic website: https://jiahaoshu.github.io.
-The framework is stolen from [Jon Barron](https://jonbarron.info).
+This is the source code for my personal academic website: [https://jiahaoshu.github.io](https://jiahaoshu.github.io)

+A simple, clean homepage for a Computer Science undergraduate student.